wazuh/wazuh-documentation/source/user-manual/kibana-app/reference/custom-dashboard.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-   :description: Learn more about how to create a set of custom visualizations using Kibana and how to create a custom dashboard in this section of the Wazuh documentation.
+  :description: Learn more about how to create a set of custom visualizations and dashboards using Kibana in this section of the Wazuh documentation.

 .. _kibana_custom_dashboard: